 The Brad D. Smith Business Incubator provides dedicated office and conference room space to entrepreneurs in the Marshall University Visual Arts Center in downtown Huntington, West Virginia.
 A partnership with Marshall’s Brad D. Smith Schools of Business and iCenter, and the Robert C. Byrd Institute allows the incubator to deliver state of the art startup business support systems that will help early-stage businesses achieve critical milestones and grow into sustainable companies.

 Startups accepted into the Brad D. Smith Business Incubator will get to work with and learn from other committed entrepreneurs and will receive the following benefits:

-- Ecosystem: Access to the university innovation ecosystems and interns from Marshall University;
+- Ecosystem: Access to the university innovation ecosystems.

 - Business Services: Dedicated desk, storage space, mail/print/fax services, and access to conference rooms for conducting business activities.

 Marshall University’s Brad D. Smith Business Incubator is named for a Marshall alumnus and benefactor who serves as executive board chairman of Intuit and chairman of Nordstrom.
 Read more